• Skip to primary navigation

 Are Amish Women Happy?

 Having grown up Amish, I've been around many Amish women.
 And I would dare to say that the majority of Amish women are fairly happy with their lot in life.
+Of course, some are in unhappy marriages.
+And sadly, there are some who experience abuse in the home.

-And some few Amish women would love to spread their wings and fly, maybe even have a career in the business world.
+I'm sure there are a few Amish women who would love to spread their wings and fly, maybe even have a career in the business world.
+But by far, the greater majority are pretty content being a wife, mother, and keeper of the home.

-And most that grow up in that culture just do what's expected of them, and it really doesn't seem odd or restrictive.
+Most who grow up in that culture just do what's expected of them, and it really doesn't seem odd or restrictive.
 It's just the way they do things.

 They're trying to follow God and do what is right.
 So if staying at home and supporting their husband is the right thing to do, they will do that without question.